-Even with treatment, there can be long-term effects on mental function, and digestive problems can persist.
+Even with treatment, the mental function can have long-term effects, and digestive problems can persist.
 In some cases, these can be for life.

-Severely malnourished adults that began in adulthood usually make a full recovery with treatment.
+Severely malnourished adults that began in adulthood usually recover fully with treatment.

 Each form of malnutrition depends on the nutrients that are lacking in the diet, for how long, and at what age:

-The most basic type is called protein energy malnutrition.
-It is the result of a diet that lacks energy and protein due to a deficit in all the major macronutrients, such as carbohydrates, fats, and proteins.
+The most basic type is called protein-energy malnutrition.
+It results from a diet lacking energy and protein due to a deficit in all the primary macronutrients, such as carbohydrates, fats, and proteins.

-The functional and structural abnormalities associated with primary protein-energy malnutrition are often reversible with nutritional therapy.
+Nutritional therapy often reverses the functional and structural abnormalities associated with primary protein-energy malnutrition.

-However, prolonged primary protein-energy malnutrition can cause irreversible changes in organ function and growth.
+However, prolonged primary protein-energy malnutrition can cause irreversible organ function and growth changes.